SimonvBez/SatisfactoryTrainRearranger/README.md

 # Satisfactory Train Rearranger
 A tool to rearrange the order of Train Stations and Trains in the Time Table menu by editing the save file.
-Currently updated for at least Update 8, v0.8.3.1 (build 268809).
+Currently updated for at least Update 1.0, v1.0.0.3 (build 368883).

 ## The problem
 The Stations in the Time Table menu are ordered by the time they were built, and when an older Station is destroyed, the Station at the bottom of the list (the newest) will jump up in the list to take the destroyed station's place.
-When building a larger rail network this can lead to some pretty nasty and unorganised lists.
+When building a larger rail network, this can lead to some pretty nasty and unorganised lists.

 Or perhaps you'd like some stations to be at the top of the list because they're used more often.
 Like an on-demand Train Mall system.